- Home

 If you are a first time researcher, we recommend a free online modular course offered by Centric as a first step.
 This course provides a good overview of best research practice in the use of administrative data.

-For those researchers looking for more additional training, we would encourage them to enquire about the four courses listed below, that are comprehensive introductions/overviews of working with administrative data.
+For those researchers looking for more additional training, we would encourage them to consider the courses listed below, that are comprehensive introductions and overviews of working with administrative data.
 Each course varies in length, cost and depth so please enquire directly to each training provider for full details.

-1. An Introduction to Data Science for Administrative Data Research (IDS-ADR) course:
+1. Introduction to Administrative Data Research and Analysis (IADRA) course

 This course gives a full introduction to administrative data, describing what it is, some particular problems that may arise in working with this type of data and how to deal with them.